Michael-Meade/snackhack2/README.md

 ## WebServer cleaner

 You supply a IP and the code will find all the traces of the ip in the Log file and replace it with a fake IP that is generated .
 By default it reads from "/var/log/access.log", but that can be changed.
-It has to ran with root.
+It has to be ran with root.

 ```ruby
 Snackhack2::WebServerCleaner.new('83.149.9.216').run